T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 General
 -------

-* Forms will be created by using the *QFQ Form Editor* on the Typo3 frontend (HTML form).
+* Forms will be created by using the *Form Editor* on the Typo3 frontend (HTML form).
-* The Formeditor itself consist of two predefined QFQ forms: *form* and *formElement* - these forms are often updated during the installation of new QFQ versions.
+* The *Form editor* itself consist of two predefined QFQ forms: *form* and *formElement* - these forms are often updated during the installation of new QFQ versions.
 * Every form consist of a) a *Form* record and b) multiple *FormElement* records.
 * A form is assigned to a  *table*.
 Such a table is called the *primary table* for this form.